enpage/enpage/docs/guides/templates/attributes.md

 ## Attributes types

-There are several types of attributes that you can define in your template.
+There are several types of attributes that can be defined in your template.

 ### String